 Germany's relentless steeplechase queen, whose rhythmic precision over barriers and water jumps has defined a decade of European dominance.

-Gesa Felicitas Krause runs with a metronome in her head, a rhythmic efficiency that has made her Europe’s most formidable steepler for nearly ten years.
-Emerging as a teenage talent, she announced herself to the world at the 2012 Olympics.
-But it was her bronze medal at the 2015 World Championships in Beijing that truly marked her arrival, a performance of gritty tactical intelligence.
-She repeated that bronze four years later in Doha, a testament to her rare longevity in a grueling event.
-Krause’s career is a study in consistent excellence: a multiple-time European champion, she has owned the continental scene, often winning races not with a blistering final lap but by applying relentless, steady pressure from the front.
-Her national record, set in 2019, stands as a high-water mark for German distance running.
-Beyond the medals, she is a technician, her form over the barriers so fluid it seems to subtract the steeplechase’s inherent violence, turning obstacle into advantage.
+Gesa Felicitas Krause runs with rhythmic efficiency, making her Europe’s most formidable steepler for nearly ten years.
+Emerging as a teenage talent, she announced herself at the 2012 Olympics.
+Her bronze medal at the 2015 World Championships in Beijing marked her arrival through gritty tactical intelligence.
+She repeated that bronze in Doha four years later, showing rare longevity.
+A multiple-time European champion, she often wins by applying relentless, steady pressure from the front.
+Her national record, set in 2019, is the high-water mark for German distance running.
+Her form over barriers is so fluid it seems to subtract the steeplechase’s inherent violence, turning obstacle into advantage.

 1981–1996